panicmechanic/ZMD/Readme.md

 - Add description to box with auto wrap
 - Give description window and character/level up window borders.

-- I think go_to_last_seen functionality is broken.
+- go_to_last_seen functionality is broken.
 - Make inventory a combination of equipped and other inventory
 - Move passable set from monster_move_or_attack() to move()
 - Create an extra map to store pathfinding in without monster blocks.
 - Add an effect to increase stealth for every adjacent wall to player - sneaking

 #Alpha TODO:

 For alpha release:

     - MAJOR: Implement numdice*numfaces rolling system a la sil for attack.
         (DONE - 1 DAY.
-Still need to update check_level_up and change old monster values and add skills)
+Still need to change old monster values)
     - Add more items/weapons, implement 4 skills above
         (1 day - After num*dice change, this will require a complete rework
     - MAJOR: Turn system http://www.roguebasin.com/index.php?title=A_simple_turn_scheduling_system_--_Python_implementation